sOm2y/crab_contacts/README.md

 ## HOW TO USE PYTHON VERSION OF CRAB CONTACTS
 Download file and unzip

-Open you browser and go to the page (http://www.collegecoachesonline.com/member_home.php )you want to crab,
+Open you browser and go to the page (http://www.collegecoachesonline.com/member_home.php )you want to GRAB AND CRACK,

 right click and select View Page Source